-- 3.12.2 Additionally, the surface formed by all parts lying on the reference plane must : - extend from a point lying 330mm behind the front wheel centre line to the centre line of the rear wheels; - have minimum and maximum widths of 300mm and 500mm respectively ; - be symmetrical about the centre line of the car ; - have a 50mm radius (+/-2mm) on each front corner when viewed from directly beneath the car, this being applied after the surface has been defined. - 3.12.3 The surface lying on the reference plane must be joined around its periphery to the surfaces lying on the step plane by a vertical transition.
-If there is no surface visible on the step plane vertically above any point around the periphery of the reference plane, this transition is not necessary. - 3.12.4 The peripheries of the surfaces lying on the reference and step planes may be curved upwards with maximum radii of 25mm and 50mm respectively.
+- 3.12.2 Additionally, the surface formed by all parts lying on the reference plane must: - extend from a point lying 330mm behind the front wheel centre line to the rear wheel centre line; - have minimum and maximum widths of 300mm and 500mm respectively; - be symmetrical about the car centre line; - have a 50mm radius (+/-2mm) on each front corner when viewed from directly beneath the car, this being applied after the surface has been defined. - 3.12.3 The surface lying on the reference plane must be joined around its periphery to the surfaces lying on the step plane by a vertical transition.
+If there is no surface visible on the step plane vertically above any point around the periphery of the reference plane, this transition is not necessary. - 3.12.4 The boundaries of the surfaces lying on the reference and step planes may be curved upwards with maximum radii of 25mm and 50mm respectively.
 Where the vertical transition meets the surfaces on the step plane a radius, no greater than 25mm, is permitted.

-A radius in this context will be considered as an arc applied perpendicular to the periphery and tangential to both surfaces.
+A radius in this context will be considered as an arc applied perpendicular to the boundary and tangential to both surfaces.